python-bot/python-bot/README.md

 >   ``virtualenv`` package instead, first making sure you have ``pip3``:

 ```
     $ sudo apt-get install python3-pip
     $ # Prefix the next command with sudo if it gives a permission denied error
     $ pip3 install virtualenv
-        $ virtualenv --python=`which python3` ~/.virtualenvs/python-botdev
+    $ virtualenv --python=`which python3` ~/.virtualenvs/python_bot
 ```

 The final step in setting up your virtualenv is to activate it:

 ```
-    $ source ~/.virtualenvs/python-botdev/bin/activate
+    $ source ~/.virtualenvs/python_bot/bin/activate
 ```

 The installed version of Python Bot is now pointing at your local copy.

 ## Contributing

-Contributions of all sizes are welcome.
+Contributions of all sizes are welcome:coffee:.
 You can also help by [reporting bugs](https://github.com/python-bot/python-bot/issues/new).
+It would be very helpful.

 ## License
 You may copy, distribute and modify the software provided that modifications are described and licensed for free under [LGPL-3](https://www.gnu.org/licenses/lgpl-3.0.html).
 Derivatives works (including modifications or anything statically linked to the library)